 Slower bowel movements ensure that the body absorbs as many nutrients from the food eaten as possible.
-This process is often associated with cramping in some women.
+This process is often associated with pain in the abdomen in some women.

-Of note is the fact that post-ovulation cramping may also be caused by reasons other than those linked to cramps.
-These are mostly diseases that may be accompanied by other symptoms to differentiate them from ovulation pain.
-They include;
+Of note is the fact that post-ovulation cramping may also be caused by reasons other than those linked to the discomfort.

 - Endometriosis: this is a case where the endometrium, the tissue that should be lining the inside of the uterus, grows outside of the uterus.
 It is often very painful.

-In the above sections, it has only been about the causes of cramping after ovulation.
-However, while the cramping will occur a few days after the ovulation, here are the reasons for ovulation after every day of ovulation.
-From the first day to the tenth day after ovulation, the cramping is explained here.
+In the above sections, it has only been about the causes of cramping after the fertile window.
+However, while the cramping will occur a few days after it, here are the reasons for the pain after every day of ovulation.

 1. Cramping 1 day after ovulation